TinoRiebe/desaster/README.md

 ETL Pipeline - Clean,Transform and load data to Sqlite database ML Pipeline - Build ML Pipeline
 Flask web-app displaying analysis from data

 A web app is created with Flask and Bootstrap for Natural Language Processing (NLP).
 The app provides an interface for new messages, (e.g. Twitter messages scanned by disaster relief agencies in a Disaster Response situation).
 Whenever you type a message it is classified into 37 Categories based on the learnings from the trained dataset

 ## Requirements
 see requirement.txt

-process_data_py:
-- pandas
-- sqlalchemy

-train_classifier.py:
-- pandas
-- sqlalchemy
-- re
-- nltk
-- sklearn
-- joblib

-run.py:
-- plotly
-- nltk
-- json
-- sqlalchemy
-- joblib

 ## File Structure

-data folder contains the following:
+data folder:

+disaster_categories.csv
+disaster_messages.csv
-disaster_categories.csv: contains the disaster categories csv file disaster_messages.csv: contains the disaster messages csv file DisasterResponse.db: contains the DisasterResponse db which is a merge of messages and categories by ID proccess_data.py: contains the scripts to run etl pipeline for cleaning data Jupyter Notebooks folder contains the following:
+DisasterResponse.db: the merge of cleaned messages and categories

+proccess_data.py: contains the scripts to run etl pipeline for cleaning and saving the data

-ETL Pipeline Preparation.ipynb: contains the code developement process to create ETL Pipeline ML Pipeline Preparation.ipynb: contains the code developement process to create ML Pipeline DisasterResponse.db: contains the DisasterResponse db which is a merge of messages and categories by ID ML model folder contains the following:
+ML model folder contains the following:

 ml_pipeline.py: contains scripts that create ml pipeline